menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

 Furthermore, after installation, be sure that your server allows zone transfers of dynamic zones to the loopback address, 127.0.0.1, or users will be unable to open dynamic zones from this server.
 Zone transfer restrictions can be set or changed in the server's and in each zone's **Options** window in the Men&Mice Management Console.

-Verify the DNS Server Controller is running
+Verify the DNS Agent is running
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Verify the Controller application is running: